dry-python/returns/docs/pages/create-your-own-container.rst

 Step 2: Initial implementation
 ------------------------------

-So, let's start writting some code!
+So, let's start writing some code!

 We would need to implement all interface methods, otherwise ``mypy`` won't be happy.